ChairOfStructuralMechanicsTUM/Mechanics_Apps/Schwerependel/README.md

 The app can be run using the command "bokeh serve --show Schwerependel/" from the parent directory.

 ## To Do

-## To Do ?
-- [ ] change integration scheme to velocity verlet to ensure energy conservation
+- [ ] fix energy conservation for double pendulum
-- [ ] add function that allows mass to be dragged to initial position